nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/10_Peragus.md

     - That should do it.
 You doing all right? `Constitution++`
     - Glazed look?
 What are you talking about?
     - I had other questions for you.
+  - Do you know where that HK droid in the cargo bay came from? (!c_influence_bet(8,25,75)) -> FAILED
+    - That didn't sound very convincing.
+Are you sure you don't know?
+    - I had other questions for you.
+  - I need a programming spike. `a_item_gen()`
+    - Can you make any more? `x4`
+    - I'll put this to good use.
+For now, there was something else I needed.
+- DO NEXT LATER:
   - **[Computer] Mind if I try to upgrade your memory core again?** `!c_influence_bet(8, 30, 70)`
     - [Computer] All right.
 Let me take a look. `!c_sc_com_lt(15)`
     - That should up your processor speed. `Intelligence++`